BRIKEV/express-jsdoc-swagger-docs/docs/parameters.md

  */
 ```

-Last parameter can be used as enum or you can switch between enum and description.
+The last parameter can be used as an enum, or you can switch between enum and description.

 The result in swagger UI will be this: